 Choosing a luxury walking holiday depends on your definition of ‘luxury’.
 If you are looking for indulgence, then obviously the quality of the accommodation is the key factor.
 If, on the other hand, your idea of luxury is a warm welcome and a hearty meal at a characterful country inn, then the main factors to bear in mind are the scenery – do you like coastal landscapes or rolling countryside, a tranquil river valley or rugged hills? – and the level of walking.
 (The best advice if you have never taken a walking holiday is not to over-estimate your ability – choosing an easy holiday and finishing each walk in the early afternoon in a good mood is far preferable to choosing a holiday that is too hard and leaves you too tired and bad-tempered to enjoy your evening meal.)

-There is a wide choice of luxury walking holidays in the UK, in destinations ranging from Yorkshire to Suffolk, Northumberland to Shropshire, the Scottish Borders to the South Downs.
-Norfolk and the Thames Valley are also great areas for a walking holiday, promising not only great scenery, but a little extra luxury, too.
+There is a wide choice of luxury walking holidays in the UK, in destinations ranging from Yorkshire to the Brecon Beacons, Fife to Shropshire, the Scottish Borders to the South Downs.
+Norfolk, Northumberland and the Thames Valley are also great areas for a walking holiday, promising not only great scenery, but a little extra luxury, too.
 Read on for our top picks...

 Why it features on our best luxury walking holidays in the UK list: it ticks both boxes – not only high-quality accommodation, but great food, too.